Non-Disclosure Agreement Template, Free Download 2026

 Execute and Distribute the Agreement

 Both parties must sign and date the NDA before any confidential information is exchanged.
 While notarization is not typically required for NDAs, it can strengthen authentication in a dispute.
-Each party should retain an original signed copy, and digital copies should be stored securely.
+Each party should retain an original signed copy, and save the completed NDA template PDF for secure digital storage.
 Mark all confidential materials shared under the NDA as "Confidential" to reinforce the agreement's protections.

 Free Template vs Custom Non-Disclosure Agreement